GKARLOZ/Scheduling-Desktop-Application-WGU-SoftwareDevTwon/README.md

  GianBustos04@gmail.com

-## New Version
+## :warning:	 New Version :warning:

-* The old version used the database that was provided from the university.
+* The university no longer granted me access to the original database :exclamation:
-* I created my own relational database for this application
+* I created my own relational database for this application :exclamation:

 Database: